 - What type of pallet is being used (wood or plastic)?

-In-Rack Fire Sprinkler Design and Limitations
+In-Rack Fire Sprinkler System Design and Limitations

 Figure 3.
 In-rack fire sprinkler system |